-At Jake's Famous Foods learning how to use Your BBQ grill vents and whether they should be Open or Closed for a Charcoal grill along with properly circulating air in gas grill vents is key to the grilling process.
+At Jake's Famous Foods learning how to use Charcoal grill vents and whether they should be Open or Closed for a Charcoal grill, weber grill or smoker along with properly circulating air in gas grill vents is key to the grilling process.
 Even the largest pieces of food can be cooked just the way you like, because you control the fire temperature by opening and closing the top and bottom vents.
 If the food is cooking too fast, lower the heat by closing the top vents a bit.
 To raise the heat, open the vents to increase pass through air circulation.
-While preheating the grill, keep the bottom vents open to help start the fire.
-Many charcoal BBQ grill vents are equipped with a lever that can be pushed to sweep the bottom vents clear of ashes, which should be done occasionally throughout the cooking period.
+While preheating the grill, keep the bottom vents open wide to help start the fire.
+Many charcoal grill vents are equipped with a lever that can be pushed to sweep the bottom vents clear of ashes, which should be done occasionally throughout the cooking period.
 When you're finished cooking, close the vents completely to snuff out the fire (do not pour water into the grill).

-Although the above may seem simple there really is more to managing BBQ grill vents than just turning them.
+Although the above may seem simple there really is more to managing bbq vents open or closed than just turning them.
 Let's walk through how we've learned to manage the process and how we cook perfect barbecue every time.
 Did you know that the end result of your barbecue can be affected by the outside temperature and time of year?
 Yes, take this example.
 It's a glorious day with temperatures around 78 degrees, almost no breeze and the sun fully peaked.
 This temperature is optimum for grilling.
 Very little time will need to be spent on managing the vents, however, just because the temps are optimum does not mean that one can simply avoid the process.

 When the temperature is optimum one may have to manage the temperature more carefully because the external temperature adds to the internal temperature of the grill.
 If the temperature were to be in the 30's, and yes people BBQ in the 30's one might expect their barbecue to cook for a longer period as the external temperature and moisture in the air can act to retard the cooking process.
 So, a 2-1/2 hour chicken might take 3 hours or more if the temperatures are not properly managed.